CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-text-block.md

 ### Text To Find

-The [Text To Find][TextToFind Property] search query to find the nth occurrence of in [Text][Text Property].
+The [Text To Find][TextToFind Property] search query to find the specified occurrence of in [Text][Text Property].
 This property contains all of the information in relation to the conditions for a valid match; these are:

 * [Starts With][StartsWith]
 * [Contains][Contains]